robincsamuel/robincsamuel.github.io/_posts/2014-02-04-calculate-distance-between-two-latitude-longitude-points-using-mysql.md

 comments: true
 ---

-Here is a function to calculate distance between two latitude – longitude points.
+Here is a mysql function to calculate distance between two latitude – longitude points.
 This function can be used to calculate distance either using input values or SQL join queries.
-Function accepts four parameters, source latitude, source longitude, destination latitude, destination longitude and returns the distance between the points in kilometers.
+The function accepts four parameters, source latitude, source longitude, destination latitude, destination longitude and returns the distance between the points in kilometers.

 ```mysql
 DELIMITER $$